poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-1_Key-services-relating-to-the-Exam.md

 - Difference Between EC2 and Elastic Beanstalk
 Elastic Beanstalk automates what is done manually via EC2 i.e manual set up and configuration etc

 - Glacier is not readily accessible..
-Response time to access data is 3 - 5 hours...
-A request needs to be made to access
+Response time to access data is between minutes and 12 hours.
+A request needs to be made to access.

 ### Links ###